2018ik/2018ik.github.io/_wiki/psalms_chapters.markdown

 ## 45

 The psalmist's heart overflows concerning a good matter: the King who symbolizes Christ is brought into marriage with the daughter of Tyre who symbolizes the church as the bride of Christ.

+## 73

+The psalmist wondered why he was suffering so much while the worldly people were prospering.
+He could never understand why until he went into the sanctuary of God (Psalm 73:16-17).
+The answer is that God Himself is more valuable than temporal possessions on earth.

+>Whom do I have in heaven but You? / And besides You there is nothing I desire on earth. / My flesh and my heart fail, / But God is the rock of my heart and my portion forever.

+\-Psalm 73:25-26